georgewallace/elasticsearch/docs/reference/query-languages/query-dsl-percolate-query.md

 }
 ```

+%  TESTRESPONSE[s/"took": 13,/"took": "$body.took",/]

 1. The `_percolator_document_slot_query1` percolator slot field indicates that these matched slots are from the `percolate` query with `_name` parameter set to `query1`.

-## How it works under the hood [how-it-works]
+## How it Works Under the Hood [how-it-works]

-When indexing a document into an index that has the [percolator field type](/reference/elasticsearch/mapping-reference/percolator.md) mapping configured, the query part of the document gets parsed into a Lucene query and is stored into the Lucene index.
+When indexing a document into an index that has the [percolator field type](percolator.md) mapping configured, the query part of the document gets parsed into a Lucene query and is stored into the Lucene index.
 A binary representation of the query gets stored, but also the query’s terms are analyzed and stored into an indexed field.

 At search time, the document specified in the request gets parsed into a Lucene document and is stored in a in-memory temporary Lucene index.
 This in-memory index can just hold this one document and it is optimized for that.
 After this a special query is built based on the terms in the in-memory index that select candidate percolator queries based on their indexed query terms.
 These queries are then evaluated by the in-memory index if they actually match.